xak2000/nomad/website/source/docs/job-specification/network.html.md

 ### Bridge Mode

-The following example is a group level network stanza that uses bridge mode and port mapping.
+The following example is a group level network block that uses bridge mode and port mapping.

 ```hcl